pgEdge/pgedge-docs/docs/cloud/getting_started.md

 # Getting Started

-pgEdge Distributed PostgreSQL (Cloud Edition) is a managed multi-master active-active replication service for PostgreSQL servers, capable of provisioning and managing clusters on:
+pgEdge Distributed Postgres (Cloud Edition) is a managed multi-master active-active replication service for Postgres servers, capable of provisioning and managing clusters on:

 * AWS
 * Azure